 4. Calipers

-Calipers are a commonly used tool for measuring wall thickness.
-They consist of two arms with pointed ends that can be adjusted to fit around the material being measured.
-By closing the arms around the material and reading the measurement on the scale, an accurate wall thickness measurement can be obtained.
+Technicians commonly use calipers to measure wall thickness.
+The tool has two adjustable arms with pointed ends that fit around the material.
+After they close the arms around the material and read the scale, they obtain an accurate wall thickness measurement.

-Calipers are suitable for measuring thin materials and are widely utilized in industries such as manufacturing, construction, and quality control to ensure compliance with specifications and standards.
+Industries such as manufacturing, construction, and quality control widely utilize calipers to measure thin materials and ensure compliance with specifications and standards.

 5. Eddy Current Testing (ECT)